Brick Gothic: Elements

 The use of shaped bricks for tracery and friezes also can be found in some buildings of northwestern Gothic brick architecture.
 Masterly use of these elements is found in some of the Gothic buildings of northern Italy, where these highly sophisticated techniques had originally come from, having been developed in the Lombard Romanesque period.
 There, such brick decorations can even be found on buildings which had been mainly erected in ashlar.
 Some Italian Gothic brick buildings also have friezes of terracotta.

 While in central northern Germany and in Greater Poland suitable natural building stone was unavailable, trading cities could import it by sea.
 Therefore, St. Mary's Church in Lübeck, generally considered the principal example of Brick Gothic, has two portals made of sandstone, and the edges of its huge towers are built of ashlars, as normal for Gothic brick buildings in the Netherlands and the (German) Lower Rhine region.
 And the very slim pillars of its Briefkapelle (letters chapel) are of granite from Bornholm.

-In the Gothic brick towers of the churches of Wismar and of St. Nicholas' Church in Stralsund, stone is not used for structural reasons but to provide a contrast of colours.
+In the Gothic brick towers of the churches of Wismar and of St. Nicholas' Church in Stralsund, stone is not used for structural reasons but aesthetically to provide a contrast of colours.
 At St. Mary's of Gdańsk, all five lateral portals and some simple but long cornices are of ashlar.